MhtChawla/react-native-basekit/README.md

 2. NativeBase, wrap App.js around <NativeBaseProvider> & to write full code

 3. Reanimated, always import this at top of app.js -> import 'react-native-gesture-handler'

 4. Responsive-ui, file added in src/utils/responsive-ui.js use.......

 5. MST, just read the doc in src/store/help.txt

 6. React-native Permissions, info.plist for ios & androidmanifest.xml for android, uncomment permission you want to use in app & use function requestDevicePermission('permission name') from src/utils/request-permissions.js

-7. Config.js, please provide APP_NAME of your app here!
+7. Config.js, please provide APP_NAME, BASE_URL of your app here and other config details (if any)!

-8.
+8. axios.js, easily send post & get calls on api using functions at src/utils/axios.js.
+USE LIKE THIS IN APP -->

+   const xyz = async() => {
+   var response = await getData('endpoint','body')
+   }

+   where xyz is any function like pressHandler etc..

+9. Toast, always import & add <Toast /> at end of innercode in App.js

+10.